awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 ### Task 1:Add EC2 instances to a patch group using tags<a name="create-patch-group-cli-1"></a>

 **Note**
 When using the Amazon EC2 console and AWS CLI, it's possible to apply `Key = Patch Group` tags to instances that aren't yet configured for use with Systems Manager\.
-If an EC2 instance you expect to see in Patch Manager isn't listed after applying the `Patch Group`, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.
+If an EC2 instance you expect to see in Patch Manager isn't listed after applying the `Patch Group` tag, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

 Run the following command to add the `Patch Group` tag to an EC2 instance\.